bdhyun/frontloops-challenge7/README.md

 ![Front Loops Challenge 7 Output Screenshot](final-product-screenshot.png)

-*Assets for webpage provided by FrontLoops.
-Background image provided by Unsplash.*
+*Comment and more icon provided by FrontLoops.
+Photo of Marcus Aurelius's bust provided by Wikimedia Commons under the  Creative Commons Attribution-Share Alike 3.0 Unported license; no changes were made.*